Defaultplayer001/rosedit/readme.md

-V.01.
+V.02.
 INCOMPLETE!

-This is the first release, I have attempted to be as thorough as possible, however it is quite likely there are undiscovered keypresses.
+This is the first release, I have attempted to be as thorough as possible, however it is quite possible, if not likely, there are undiscovered functions.

-Please report any strange behavior/discovered keypress/editing methods on the /r/subrosanrc subreddit or by making an issue on github!
+Please report any strange behavior/discovered functions/editing methods on the /r/subrosanrc subreddit or by making an issue on github!

+Until a more permanent solution is found, you may use this Sub for loose,incoomplete, and rough modded file posts if you like.

+Feel free to contact me /u/Defaultplayer001 or Star-LoRed on Steam directly with any questions!

 #**rosedit**

-Welcome to the rosedit readme.txt These are unofficial patched Sub Rosa executables that enable editing mode.
+Welcome to the rosedit readme.txt These are unofficial patched Sub Rosa executables that enable a built in editing mode.
 Nearly all copies of Sub Rosa already have editing mode embedded inside them, they just havent been enabled.

 On behalf of all [srs] I hope you enjoy!